neoforged/.github/primers/26.1/index.md

     - `RandomGroupPoolAlias#CODEC` is now final
     - `RandomPoolAlias#CODEC` is now final
 - `net.minecraft.world.level.levelgen.structure.templatesystem.LiquidSettings#CODEC` is now final
+- `net.minecraft.world.level.levelgen.synth.PerlinNoise#getValue` no longer takes in the `boolean` for whether to flat the Y value instead of applying the frequency factor
 - `net.minecraft.world.level.pathfinder.PathType`
     - `DANGER_POWDER_SNOW` -> `ON_TOP_OF_POWDER_SNOW`
     - `DANGER_FIRE` -> `FIRE_IN_NEIGHBOR`